SynBio-2025/Website/README.md

 Here are only the files for silver medal, for gold we have to choose criteria for which we can add files.

+# How to work without the code:
+Here you find a guide on how to look at the website without having to install anything.
+1. Click on Code > Download ZIP.
+2. After downloading the ZIP, extract it in your destined directory.
+3. Open the index.html file, now you should see the main site.

+However with this method you can't directly edit anything yourself.
+See below to see how you can implement your suggestions.

+Note that some JavaScript requests may not load.

-# How to work with this project
+# How to work with the code:
-Here you find a guide on how to install the files to look at the produced website and implement your changes in VSCode, however any other IDE should work:
+Here you find a guide on how to install the files to look at the produced website and directly implement changes yourself in VSCode (any newer version, e.g >= 1.60.0), however any other IDE should work:
 1. Clone the repository in your Terminal
 ```bash
 git clone https://github.com/SynBio-2025/Website.git
 ```
-2. Install an appropiate extension.
+2. Install an appropiate extension to run the website on your local machine.
 On VSCode press Ctrl + Shift + X and search "Live Server".
+By doing so you can easily reload implemented changes.
 3. Press Ctrl + K + O or File > Open Folder and select the folder in which you directed the installation.
 4. Open the index.html file and press either Alt + L + O or do right click > Open with Liver Server on the file.
 5. Now you should see the website compiled on your computer!